AmpersandTarski/documentation/syntax/syntax.md

 Identifiers always start with a letter.
 Concepts start with a capital letter, as in `Person`, `Case`, `A`, and `Order`.
 Relation names start with a lower case letter, as in `contains`, `attr`, `sessionLogin`, or `r`.

 ## Expressions
-With operators expressions can be combined.
+Expressions are combined with operators.
+Binary operators may require brackets to avoid ambiguity.
 To save writing unneccessary brackets, some precedence rules are in place.

 | operator category | precedence | operators |
 | :--- | :--- | :--- |